 What Is Title Insurance?

 A title is a document that shows who legally owns a property, so any issues with the property, such as liens or back taxes, are tied to the title.
-Title insurance protects against issues with a property’s title.
-Who is protected depends on what kind of title insurance is purchased: lender’s title insurance or owner’s title insurance.
+Title insurance is a policy that provides protection against third-party claims that don’t appear on the initial title search of a property and occur after a real estate deal is struck.

 What Does Title Insurance Cover?

-What is covered by title insurance depends on the title insurance policy you buy, but generally it protects you against any problems that come with the title for a property.
+What is covered by this insurance depends on the title insurance policy you buy, but generally it protects you against any problems that come with the title for a property.
 These issues include: